jlpteaching/dinocpu/assignments/assignment-1.md

 This is saying that you're reading registers 1 and 5, the value in register 1 is 0, the value in register 5 is 1234, you're writing register 6, the value you're writing is 1234, and you're asserting `wen`.

-Similarly, the ALU wires should look like the follwing:
+Similarly, the ALU wires should look like the following:

 ```
 Single stepper> dump alu